 She said, “No…they must have made a mistake.
 We don’t hire colored people.
 We’ll call them and tell them that.”

 There was a man named Ed Withers, now he was Mona’s cousin.
-Eddie Withers was the first Black to be named All-American football player at the University of Wisconsin, and he graduated in the mid-50s, or he went to school in the 50s and then he graduated in like 1959.
+Eddie Withers was the first Black football player to be named All-American at the University of Wisconsin, and he graduated in the mid-50s, or he went to school in the 50s and then he graduated in like 1959.
 His degree was in math.

-The football coach at Madison Central, who was his football coach when he was in high school, he said, “Ed, after you graduate, after you get your degree, I’d like you to work with me as an assistant coach.
+The football coach at Madison Central, who was his football coach when he was in high school, he said, “Ed, after you graduate, when you get your degree, I’d like you to work with me as an assistant coach.
 You’d be tremendous with these kids.”

 And he said “Okay.”